Actively interviewing · Principal / Staff Designer roles

 My work sits at the boundary of complexity and clarity — taking technically difficult, high-stakes products and making them feel obvious for the people who depend on them.

-Sr. Staff UX Designer
+Sr. Staff Designer (Director-Level IC)

 Cowbell Cyber · InsurTech / Fintech SaaS